riccymiccy/google_analytics_shiny_app/README.md

 ## Synthesising the data
 For public demonstrations of this dashboard the data was synthesised in R using `library(synthpop)`.
-Calls were made to the GoogleAnalytics API to extract the metrics and dimension of interest.
+Calls were made to the Google Analytics API to extract the metrics and dimension of interest.
 The output data was put through the synthpop library in R.

 ## How we spent our time
 Day 1: We spent a lot of time trying to answer what the business question was and thinking about ideas individually as well as coming together to discuss the constraints of Google Analytics, presenting value in a dashboard and discussing ideas.